hardmanko/ofxCX/docs/audio.md

 From now on, whenever `soundStream` needs more output data, `sineOut.callbackFunction` will be called automatically.
 The data that you put into the output buffer must be of type `float` and bounded between -1 and 1, inclusive.
 You can remove a listener to an event with `ofRemoveListener`.
 More information about the events used by openFrameworks can be found here: http://www.openframeworks.cc/documentation/events/ofEvent.html.

 Directly accessing input data works in a very similar way.
-You need a class with a function that takes a reference to a \ref CX_SoundStream::inputEventArgs struct and returns `void`.
+You need a class with a function that takes a reference to a \ref CX::CX_SoundStream::InputEventArgs struct and returns `void`.
 Instead of putting data into the output buffer, you would read data out of the input buffer.

 Troubleshooting Audio Problems